Representations of the Kauffman bracket skein algebra I: invariants and miraculous cancellations: The Chebyshev Homomorphism

 \begin{lem} Suppose that $A^4$ is a primitive $N$--root of unity.
 In the once-punctured torus $T$, let $L_0$, $L_\infty$, $L_1$ and $L_{-1}$ be the curves represented in Figure~{\upshape\ref{fig:PuncturedTorus}}.
 Considering these curves as knots in $T\times [0,1]$ and endowing them with the vertical framing,

 in the skein algebra $\mathcal S^A(T)$. \end{lem}

 We postpone the proof of Lemma~\ref{lem:ChebSkeinRelationPuncTorus} to \S \ref{sect:ChebPuncTorusSphere}.
 This result is very reminiscent of the Product-to-Sum Formula of \cite{FroGel}, which holds in the unpunctured torus but for all values of $A$.
 Unlike that formula, Lemma~\ref{lem:ChebSkeinRelationPuncTorus} only holds when $A^4$ is an $N$--root of unity.
-It would probably be more satisfying to find a simpler proof of Lemma~\ref{lem:ChebSkeinRelationPuncTorus}, perhaps similar to or using the arguments of \cite{FroGel}.
+See the recent preprint \cite{Le} for a simpler proof of Lemma~\ref{lem:ChebSkeinRelationPuncTorus}.

 The proof of Theorem~\ref{thm:ChebSkeinRelation} also uses the following similar computation.

 \begin{lem} Suppose that $A^4$ is a primitive $N$--root of unity.
 For the twice-punctured plane $U$, let $L_1$, $L_0$, $L_\infty$ and $L_{-1}$ be the links in $U\times[0,1]$ represented in Figure~{\upshape\ref{fig:PuncturedSphere}}, endowed with the vertical framing.
 Then,